IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-The only exception to this is if the following function returns a status of `OPT_OUT`, which means that the DII has opted out of UID2 and no identity/token should be generated for it. (**GWH_SW should UID2Manager.shared.identityStatus below have ()?**)
+The only exception to this is if the following function returns a status of `OPT_OUT`, which means that the DII has been opted out of UID2 and no identity/token should be generated for it. (**GWH_SW should UID2Manager.shared.identityStatus (Android) below have ()?**)

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>